ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 * Registers a container with the `ExtractionService`.
 * Container has an `UpdateTableSchemaAction` to be executed by the `ExtractionService`.
-* Returns a hive table - based on the Big Query table.
+* Returns a hive table - based on the BigQuery table.
 Creates the cached table object.

 **BigQueryMetastore**

-* Executes the partition filter query and adds the results to a temporary table in Big Query.
+* Executes the partition filter query and adds the results to a temporary table in BigQuery.

 **TableServiceFactory**